osoy/archerry/README.md

 `main.bash` includes disk setup and pacstrap which should be run from iso.
 It also includes chroot entries to `root.bash` and `user.bash`.

-`root.bash` is run after pacstrap as root and includes bootloader setup, user creation and currently locale & timezone setup.
+`root.bash` is run after pacstrap as root and includes bootloader setup and user creation.

-`user.bash` is run last as created user and includes most that's created from the specification file.
+`user.bash` is run last as created user and includes most that's generated from the specification file.

 You can check installed files and packages with